hrisav/tensorflow-developer/README.md

 - W3: Recurrent Neural Networks for Time Series
 - W4: Real-world time series data

-All credits to Laurence Moroney for the wonderful course.
+All credits to Laurence Moroney for the wonderful course on Coursera.